-A series of three courses designed to (1) study the results of research in education, their implication to industrial arts (2) to identify and isolate the major problems facing research in industrial arts (3) and to discuss the various means of designing, interpreting and reporting research information in industrial arts.
+A series of courses designed to (1) study the results of research in education, their implication to industrial arts (2) to identify and isolate the major problems facing research in industrial arts (3) and to discuss the various means of designing, interpreting and reporting research information in industrial arts.
+Three hour course offered in summers only, designed for new doctoral students.
+One hour seminar offered each fall, winter and spring quarters.
 This sequence is recommended for the doctoral students who are in residence working on their dissertations.